c-spark/cspark-ts-sdk/README.md

 ## Client Options

-As shown in the example above, the `Spark` client is your entry point to the SDK.
+As shown in the examples above, the `Spark` client is your entry point to the SDK.
 It is quite flexible and can be configured with the following options:

 ### Base URL